Jetavanaramaya: Conception and History

-Following king Jettha Tissa's death his brother Mahasena was consecrated as king by Mahayana monk Sanghamitta; under the monk's influence king Mahasena brought about a campaign against Theravadins dwelling in the Mahavihara.
-The differences between the Theravadins and Mahayanins escalated to an extent to which a penalty was established to any person providing alms to monks dwelling in the mahavihara.
-The Mahavamsa quotes Sanghamitta: "The dwellers in the Mahavihara do not teach the (true) vinaya, we are those who teach the (true) vinaya, O king".
+Following King Jettha Tissa's death, his brother Mahasena was consecrated as king by Mahayana monk Sanghamitra; under the monk's influence King Mahasena brought about a campaign against Theravadins dwelling in the Mahavihara.
+The differences between the Mahavihara and Abhayagiri fraternities escalated to an extent to which a penalty was established for any person providing alms to monks dwelling in the Mahavihara.
+The Mahavamsa quotes Sanghamitra: "The dwellers in the Mahavihara do not teach the (true) Vinaya, we are those who teach the (true) Vinaya, O king".

 The Mahavihara was eventually abandoned.
-The monks dwelling at the premises moved to Malaya country and the Principality of Ruhuna, this was followed by the pillaging of Mahavihara by Sanghamitta and minister Sona, all valuable were transferred to Abhayagiri vihāra.
+The monks dwelling at the premises moved to Malaya country and the Principality of Ruhuna, this was followed by the pillaging of Mahavihara by Sanghamitra and minister Sona, and all valuables were transferred to Abhayagiri vihāra.

-The pillaging led to a rebellion by minister Meghavannabhaya, he raised an army from Malaya, and set camp by the Duratissaka tank.
-King Mahasena marched an army to meet minister Meghavannabhaya, where negotiations were reached night before the battle, and the king apologized for the pillaging and agreed to build a vihara at the grounds of Mahavihara, the Mahavamsa quotes the king: " will make the vihara to be dwelt in yet again; forgive me my fault".
-Sanghamitta was assassinated by a laborer on the instructions of a wife of the king, Sangamitta's demise and the construction of parivena by minister Meghavannabhaya marked the return of monks to the site of Mahavihara.
+The pillaging led to a rebellion by minister Meghavannabhaya, he raised an army from Malaya and set camp by the Duratissaka tank.
+King Mahasena marched an army to meet minister Meghavannabhaya and negotiations occurred the night before the battle.
+The king apologized for the pillaging and agreed to build a vihara on the grounds of Mahavihara.
+The Mahavamsa quotes the king: "We will make the vihara to be dwelt in yet again; forgive me my fault."
+Sanghamitra was assassinated by a labourer on the instructions of a wife of the king.
+Sangamitra's demise and the construction of parivena by minister Meghavannabhaya marked the return of monks to the site of Mahavihara.

 Thus the construction of Jetavanaramaya began and was offered to the monk Tissa, but later the monk was accused of a grave offense upon investigation and proof by a minister, monk Tissa was eventually disrobed and expelled from the order.
 The Dakkhinagiri monks were then entrusted with the premises of Jetavana.

 Late history

 The Jetavanaramaya was under the monks of the Sagalika sect.
-The Sagalica sect was closely linked with the Abhyagiri viharaya.
+The Sagalika sect was closely linked with the Abhyagiri Viharaya.
 Towards the end of the Anuradhapura period, Jetavana monastery had developed into one of the three fraternities in the island along with Mahavihara and Abhyagiriya.
 The fraternities were united during the reign of King Parakramabahu I, who carried out pro-orthodox reforms against unorthodox or limited Theravadins.

 Name and location

-The importance of the Jetavanaramaya's location is that, Mahinda, who brought Buddhism to Sri Lanka, took up residence here to preach Dharma.
+The importance of the Jetavanaramaya's location is that Mahinda, who brought Buddhism to Sri Lanka, took up residence here to preach Dharma.
 Thus the forest was named Joitavana and was later called Jetavana.